-- Then immerse items in a bowl of hot, soapy water and let soak for 30 minutes, set a timer so you don't forget, if the water gets cold the glue will harden back up.
+- Then immerse sealed bottles in a bowl of hot, soapy water and let them soak for 15 to 20 minutes.
+Set a timer so you don't forget, if the water gets cold the glue will harden back up.

 - Next, remove from water and get off as much of the stickers and glue that will easily come off.

-- If sticker residue still present, immerse items in equal parts of water and rubbing alcohol, let soak for 1 hour and then any leftover residue should come right off.
+- As an alternative, you can immerse items in equal parts of water and rubbing alcohol, let soak for 1 hour and then any leftover residue should come right off.

-- Rinse bottles well, then towel dry outside of bottles off.
+- Rinse bottles well, then towel dry the bottles off.